siderolabs/talos/website/content/v1.15/reference/cli.md

 If '-' is given for <filename>, the contents are read from stdin, and --name is required to say what the file should be called within the library.

+With --digest, the node verifies what it received before storing it, and refuses the upload unless the contents hash to the digest given.

 ```
 talosctl hypervisor content-library upload <library_id> <filename> [flags]
 ```